 August 19, 2016: Ruby Keeler Day for TCM'S Summer Under the Stars 1933 was an amazing year for Hollywood....
 It was an especially amazing year for a young lady named Ruby Keeler.
 Today, the name Ruby Keeler is a name that is nearly forgotten, save for classic film fans-particularly those who are hardcore fans of 1930s … Continue reading Celebrating Ruby Keeler: “Gold Diggers of 1933” ☆

 HAPPY 100th BIRTHDAY TO OLIVIA DE HAVILLAND!
 Scarlett O'Hara, one of the finest-crafted characters in all of literature and cinema, calls Melanie Hamilton a "pale-faced, mealy-mouthed ninny", completely jealous because Melanie marries Ashley Wilkes, the man Scarlett is crazy about.
 Although that phrase is hilarious, it's crazy inaccurate.
-In the 1939 landmark film Gone With the Wind, … Continue reading Melanie Hamilton: A True Heroine
+In the 1939 landmark film Gone With … Continue reading Melanie Hamilton: A True Heroine

 "I have worked like a dog all my life, honey.
 Dancing, as Fred Astaire said, is next to ditch-digging.
 You sweat and you slave and the audience doesn't think you have a brain in your head." (photo courtesy of vintagegal.tumblr.com) Ann Miller was a big star in some of the Golden Age of Hollywood's biggest … Continue reading Tap Queen: Ann Miller